-This Stuffed Acorn Squash filled with Quinoa Stuffing makes a beautiful and filling vegan main course.
-It would be an excellent vegetarian dinner for a holiday feast, like Thanksgiving, or really anytime you can get your hands on this winter squash.
+This Stuffed Acorn Squash makes a beautiful and filling vegetarian main course.
+It would be an excellent dinner for a holiday feast, like Thanksgiving, or really anytime you can get your hands on this winter squash.
 It’s SO EASY and delicious!

 This nutrient-rich squash roasts to tender perfection while you prepare the quinoa stuffing on the stove, so it’s a relatively hands-off part of the meal, but it makes for an impressive presentation.
 I love the contrast of textures and flavors when you put it all together with the stuffing!